grpc-ecosystem/grpc-gateway/README.md

    >You will need to provide the required third party protobuf files to the `protoc` compiler.
    >They are included in this repo under the `third_party/googleapis` folder, and we recommend copying
    >them into your `protoc` generation file structure.
-If you've structured your protofiles according
+If you've structured your proto files according
    >to something like [the Buf style guide](https://buf.build/docs/style-guide#files-and-packages),
    >you could copy the files into a top-level `./google` folder.